Today I’m going to reveal how low acetylcholine levels cause brain fog, mental confusion, memory problems, and similar neuro-associative problems.

 - Bacopa extract (50% bacopa glycosides)

 Taking choline by itself will help – but not too much.
-The MOST effective is A-GPC and secondly, would be Huperzine and Bacopa extract.
+The MOST effective is A-GPC and the second would be Huperzine and Bacopa extract.

-Of course, there are other ingredients for improving brain health and memory:
+Of course, there are other ingredients for healthy brain health and memory:

 - Dopamine Increasers